 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: The property was severely damaged by fire when purchased New roof required.
-And renovations to interior.
-Bedroom upstairs in 1995 (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Alterations/additions/extensions 1 a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate All windows replaced in 2002 Wood with double glazing.
-Patio doors replaced ?
-2015, and back door 2015.
-PVC.
-7. Central heating a.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes

-If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
-1999 (ii) Do you have a maintenance ce contract for the cei ntral heating system?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar newed?
-8. Energy Performance Certificate Does your property have an I than 10 years old?
-Energy Performance ( Certificate which is less No 9.
-Issues that may have affected your property а.
+Yes If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). liquid petroleum gas radiators i) When was your central heating system or partial central heating system installed? unknown (ii) Do you have a maintenand ce contract for the cer ntral heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: Maintenance for boiler, Steve S Smith, Wizard of Gas (iii) When was your maintena (Please provide the month ar newed?
+Last serviced December 2024 3.
+Energy Performance Certification ate • Does your property have an I than 10 years old?
+Energy Performance C Certificate which is less Yes 9.
+Issues that may have affected d your property a.
 Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim?
-No э.
-Are you aware of the existen ce of asbestos in you r property?
-No If you have answered yes, please give details: 10.
-Services а.
-Please tick which services ar supplier: e connected to your p property and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes ?
+No If you have answered yes , is the damage the subject of any outstanding insurance claim? b.
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Calor Gas Water mains or private water supply Yes Scottish Water Electricity Yes Scottish Power Mains drainage No